tobsel7/course-tuwien-visual-data-science/README.md

 # course-tuwien-visual-data-science
 Visualization project exploring real estate price and population dynamics in Finland.

-An interactive chart for [Finnish Population Data](https://tobsel7.github.io/course-tuwien-visual-data-science) was created using Vega-Lite.
+An interactive chart for [Finnish population data](https://tobsel7.github.io/course-tuwien-visual-data-science) was created using Vega-Lite.

 Some analytic plots are available in the [Jupyter notebooks](notebook).